gojoshyi/ReplaceAnchorHrefs/README.md

-# ReplaceAnchorHrefs
+# Replace Anchor Hrefs
-//Jquery Plugin to search for all anchor tags and replace a part of the href with whatever you want.
+Jquery Plugin to search for all anchor tags and replace a part of the href with whatever you want.

 Sample Use
 Replace all anchor tags